edgexfoundry/edgex-helm/README.md

 ## Quick-start Installation

-Install the EdgeX helm chart with a release name edgex-minnesota
+Install the EdgeX helm chart with a release name edgex-napa

 You can install the helm chart 1 of 2 ways.
 1. Install the chart from by cloning the edgex-helm repository